DataHerb/dataherb.github.io/_flora/covid19_eu_data.md

   path: dataset/covid-19-it.csv
   size: null
   updated_at: ''
+- description: Records of SARS-COV-2/COVID-19 Cases in Norway
+  fields:
+  - description: alpha 2 code of the country (NO)
+    name: country
+  - description: ounty in Norway, corresponds to NUTS 3
+    name: county
+  - description: number of cases by the specified datetime
+    name: cases
+  - description: datetime of the record update on the website
+    name: datetime
+  format: csv
+  name: SARS-COV-2/COVID-19 Cases in NO
+  path: dataset/covid-19-no.csv
+  size: null
+  updated_at: ''
 description: SARS-COV-2/COVID-19 Cases in Europe by Country, State, and Date
 name: SARS-COV-2/COVID-19 Cases in Europe
 references: